How can we weaken and eventually destroy all our viṣaya-vāsanās?

 Labels: Bhagavan Sri Ramana Maharshi, ego, Nāṉ Yār?
 (Who am I?), philosophy of Sri Ramana, practice taught by Sri Ramana, self-investigation (ātma-vicāra), Uḷḷadu Nāṟpadu, Upadēśa Undiyār

-Sri Ramana TeachingsThere are currently more than seven hundred videos on this channel, organised into the following thirty-four playlists:
+Sri Ramana TeachingsThere are currently more than seven hundred videos on this channel, organised into the following thirty-five playlists: